lf-edge/ekuiper/docs/en_US/extension/overview.md

 ### State storage

-Kuiper extension exposes a key value state storage interface through the context parameter, which can be used for all types of extensions, including Source/Sink/Function extensions.
+eKuiper extension exposes a key value state storage interface through the context parameter, which can be used for all types of extensions, including Source/Sink/Function extensions.

 States are key-value pairs, where the key is a string and the value is arbitrary data.
 Keys are scoped the to current extended instance.